Laimonas-Mikalauskas/Python-and-SQL-projects-portfolio/README.md

 - Performed CRUD operations for data storage, retrieval, update and deletion
 - Implemented ORM models and relationships for scalable data management operations
 - Eliminated SQL injection risks by applying ORM-based parametric queries
-- Used backend logic by implementing Flask routing, templates rendering
+- Used backend logic by implementing Flask routing, templates rendering, request handling
 - Applied HTTP methods such as GET, POST that lets client retrieve data from server and send it to    server by proceeding the info
 - Managed secure user login credentials by implementing password hashing with Werkzeug
 - Developed simple webpage layout with HTML